After being the victim of attempted murder in June of 1993, I decided to devote my life to helping people who have been a victim of a crime.

 Brian Blackwell Investigations

-We offer thorough, comprehensive investigations related to fraud and criminal cases, litigation, insurance claims, and locating people.
+We offer thorough, comprehensive investigations related to fraud and criminal cases, family law, litigation, insurance claims, and locating people.

 Whether you need to track someone down or know if he or she is committing fraud, you can count on the team at Brian Blackwell to provide unparalleled private investigation services.

 - University of Pittsburgh School of Social Work